MagisterUnivers/MagisterUnivers/README.md

 # Summary:

-I'm 25 years old, and I have been involved in development for the past 1.5 years. 🚀 I am actively learning and improving myself in the field of frontend development. 💻 I consider myself a responsible, proactive, and pleasant individual. 😊 I have a strong passion for knowledge and a great enthusiasm for learning something new. 🌟
+I'm 25 years old, and I have been involved in development for the past 1.5 years.
+🚀 I am actively learning and improving myself in the field of frontend development.
+💻 I consider myself a responsible, proactive, and pleasant individual.
+😊 I have a strong passion for knowledge and a great enthusiasm for learning something new, can`t stay in 1 place. 🌟

  [![Telegram Badge](https://img.shields.io/badge/-MagisterUnivers-blue?style=flat&logo=Telegram&logoColor=white)](https://t.me/MagisterUnivers) [![Gmail Badge](https://img.shields.io/badge/-Gmail-red?style=flat&logo=Gmail&logoColor=white)](mailto:droniiiandruxa@gmail.com)